leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

        It can fill multiple lines. -/

     example (A : Prop) : A → A :=
-    assume : A,        -- assume the antecedent show A, from this  -- use it to establish the conclusion
+    fun a : A ↦      -- assume the antecedent
+    show A from a     -- use it to establish the conclusion

 Exercises
 ---------